rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================
+18/02/2014 - commented out ajax.js in landing.html -> not needed anymore

 {NEXT UPDATE HERE}
 17/02/2014 - Added a basic HTML tamplate which may come in handy when creating the idividual UI elements. - Philip